 PARIS — Two French agencies on April 20 announced the results of a study showing a high birth defect effect from valproate, commonly sold as the antiepileptic drug Depakote in the United States.

 Medical device companies C.R.
 Bard Inc. and Becton, Dickinson and Co.
 (BD) will merge in a $24 billion cash and stock deal, the companies announced April 23.

 CHICAGO — An Illinois federal jury on April 20 awarded $3 million to a widow after finding that GlaxoSmithKline PLC (GSK) failed to update the label for the antidepressant Paxil to warn that the drug can cause suicide in patients older than 24 (Wendy B. Dolin, et al. v.
 SmithKline Beecham Corporation, et al., No. 12-6403, N.D.
 Ill., Eastern Div.).

 SILVER SPRING, Md. — The Food and Drug Administration on April 20 warned that children under 12, adolescents with fast metabolisms or who have had tonsillectomies and nursing mothers should not take prescription products containing the opioids codeine and tramadol for pain or cough suppression because of the serious risk of depressed breathing or death in them or breastfeeding babies.

 New developments in the following mass tort drug and device cases are marked in boldface type.

-WASHINGTON, D.C. — Nine plaintiffs on March 9 asked a federal judicial panel to centralize federal lawsuits alleging injury from the Physiomesh Flexible Composite hernia patch (In Re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, MDL Docket No. 2782, JPMDL).
+WASHINGTON, D.C. — Johnson & Johnson and subsidiary Ethicon Inc. on April 13 opposed a motion by nine plaintiffs to centralize federal lawsuits alleging injury from the Physiomesh Flexible Composite hernia patch (In Re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, MDL Docket No. 2782, JPMDL).